Lassana Faye: Club career

-He made his senior debut with Jong Vitesse on August 13, 2016 in the third tier Tweede Divisie FC Lienden.
+He made his senior debut with Jong Vitesse on 13 August 2016 in the third tier Tweede Divisie FC Lienden.
 He made his first team debut with Vitesse on 14 December 2016 in a KNVB Cup match against CVV de Jodan Boys.
 He won the 2016–17 KNVB Cup with the club.
 After declining to sign a new contract in the summer of 2018, Vitesse picked up an option on his contract for another season, but demoted him back to the second team, with the team seeking to find a transfer for him.

 On 30 January 2019, he joined Sparta Rotterdam of the Eerste Divisie, helping them earn promotion to the Eredivisie for the following season.
 In April 2020, he extended his contract with the club for another season.

 In September 2020, he went on loan to fellow Eredivisie club ADO Den Haag.

 In February 2022, he signed with Ukrainian Premier League club Rukh Lviv.
 However, he was unable to appear for the club as the season was cancelled due to the 2022 Russian invasion of Ukraine, which forced him to flee the country, soon after signing.

 In December 2022, he signed a one-year contract for the 2023 season with a club option for a further year with Canadian Premier League club York United.
+He made his debut in the season opener on April 16 against Valour FC.

+On 28 June 2023, Faye joined Dutch side Telstar in the Eerste Divisie on a permanent deal, having left York United due to personal issues within his family.
+He departed the club in December 2023, having spent only six months there, having only made six appearances, with his final game being on 15 September.

+On 18 January 2024, Faye signed with Liepāja in Latvia.

+In August 2024, he signed with Al-Zawraa in the Iraq Stars League.

+On 12 March 2025, Faye joined Faroese Premier League club HB Tórshavn on a contract for the remainder of the season.